travelingdoodle/FoodForCause-Handlebars/README.md

 * Many grocery stores, and restaurants throw away food that could go to good use.
     * Some of these items will expire soon.
     * Others items may have damaged packaging or other small defects that do not affect the quality of the product, but the store is still unable to sell the items.
-* Food banks and Kitchens provide a valuable service: feeding people in our community that need assistance and sustenance.
 * A large amount of food is unnecessarily wasted.
 * Our community needs food assistance programs to thrive and care for those in need.